-While a student at Oak Hill himself from 2011-14, David became convinced of the value of theological training that equips students to be carefully attentive to God’s word and then to apply it in faithful and adaptable ways to the life of the church and the world.
+David was a student at Oak Hill in 2011-14, and became convinced of the value of theological training that equips students to be carefully attentive to God’s word and to apply it in faithful and adaptable ways to the life of the church and the world.

 David is married to Jo and they have four children.
 He spends Saturday mornings trying to perfect the breakfast pancake.